wolfSSL/meta-wolfssl/README.md

         recipes.

-        You should make sure to comment out recipes you don't want to use to avoid uneeded --enable-options in your wolfssl version. wolfssl is uncommented by default.
+        You should make sure to comment out recipes you don't want to use to avoid uneeded --enable-options in your wolfSSL version. wolfSSL is uncommented by default.

         Once the recipes that need to be compiled are uncommented,